I Am a Procrastinator

 - I do not struggle with the usual suspects of procrastination: taxes, household chores, anything related with my friends and family.
 My procrastination is most dominant in the realm of wage labor.

-- I do not shy away from project management: I do my due diligence, document everything, try to de-risk unknowns, and slice larger issues in manageable pieces.
+- I do not shy away from project management: I do my due diligence, document everything, try to de-risk unknowns, and slice larger issues into manageable pieces.

-- I have a hunch that my level of procrastination is inversely proportional to the amount of creativity involved in a task.
+- I have a hunch that my level of procrastination is inversely proportional to the amount of creativity/lack of self-efficacy involved in a task.

 That leads me to the following research questions: